-The study area is located in the municipality of Montefrío, southwestern Spain (Figure 1).
-The municipality extension is around 220 km2, of which 81 % is cultivated, mostly with olive trees.
-The climate in the region is continental Mediterranean with a long-term (1960-2018) average annual precipitation of 630 mm, a mean annual evapotranspiration of 750 mm, and a

-- 105 yearly average temperature of 15.2 °C. It is a mountainous area, with elevation ranging between 800-1600 m a.s.l. at the highest point (Sierra de Parapanda).
-Soil sampling took place in two areas around the archaeological site "Peña de los Gitanos", where the soil is classified as Calcic Cambisol according to the FAO classification.
-The reference undisturbed area was inside an archaeological site (Figure 1).
+The study area is located in the municipality of Montefrío, southwestern Spain (Fig. 1).
+The municipality extension is around 220 km, of which 81 % is cultivated, mostly with olive trees.
+The climate in the region is continental Mediterranean with a long-term (1960-2018) average annual precipitation of 630 mm, a mean annual evapotranspiration of 750 mm, and a yearly average temperature of 15.2 °C. It is a mountainous area, with elevation ranging between 800 and 1600 m a.s.l. at the highest point (Sierra de Parapanda).
+Soil sampling took place in two areas around the archeological site "Peña de los Gitanos", where the soil is classified as Calcic Cambisol according to the FAO classification (Deckers et al., 2004).
+The undisturbed reference area was inside an archeological site (Fig. 1).
 This undisturbed area is covered by open Mediterranean forest interspersed with shrubs and annual grasses on limestone material (calcarenites).
-The status of this protected site guarantees that no - 110 anthropogenic activities have impacted it for a long period of time, approximately since the end of 16th century.
-This area is covered by natural vegetation typical of the Mediterranean region, mainly bushes like Pistacia lentiscus and Retama sphaerocarpa and herbaceous species such as Anthemis arvensis, Calendula arvensis, Borago officinalis, Bracchypodium spp., Bromus spp., and Medicago spp.
-The area studied was an olive orchard located within tens of meters of the reference area (Figure 1) which had been established in 1856.
-Both areas were described in detail in previous studies on historical - 115 erosion rates in the region (Vanwalleghem et al., 2011, Mabit et al., 2012).
+The status of this protected site guarantees that no anthropogenic activities have impacted it for a long period of time, approximately since the end of 16th century.
+This area is covered by natural vegetation typical of the Mediterranean region, mainly bushes like Pistacia lentiscus and Retama sphaerocarpa and herbaceous species such as Anthemis arvensis, Calendula arvensis, Borago officinalis, Brachypodium spp., Bromus spp., and Medicago spp.
+The area studied was an olive orchard, established in 1856, located within tens of meters of the reference area (Fig. 1).
+Both areas were described in detail in previous studies on historical erosion rates in the region (Vanwalleghem et al., 2011; Mabit et al., 2012).
 This olive orchard is rainfed, and soil management in the decades before the sampling was based on bare soil with pruning residues (trees pruned every 2 years) being chopped and left on the soil surface.
-Olive trees are fertilized annually with 5 kg of 15 N-P-K, spread below the tree canopy area.
+Olive trees are fertilized annually with 5 kg of 15 NPK, spread below the tree canopy area.